bayesways/bayesianbenefitrisk/README.md

 2. Compute PPP values and Cross Validation Indexes with `compute_ppp.py` and `compute_cv.py` respectively.
 3. Run simulations on synthetic clinical data with `run_simulations.py`.
 4. Run sequential algorithm with `run_seq_ct.py`.
 This script takes an argument for `sim_case=0` loads the synthetic data in `./dat`, and `sim_case=1` generates new synthetic data.
 The scripts also takes an argument for running the first `t` data points with the MCMC method to initialiaze the particles.
 To run without the MCMC initialization run choose `run_init_mcmc=False`.
-5. Sequential populations scores are added to the IBIS algorithm
-6. MCDA results offline and online algorithms are in notebooks `4.1`, `4.2` and `4.3`

 Additional Notes on Usage: